Course Development and Evaluation Process

 Make an appointment with the instructional designer for help with online teaching strategies, creating accessible documents and use of best practices in online courses.

-Use the current Syllabus Template (with directions) (without directions).
-This template is updated one time per academic year unless there are extenuating circumstances.
+Use the current MaSU Syllabus Template Effective Fall 2020.
+This template is reviewed once an academic year and updated only when needed.
 This template is 100% accessible.
 If you need help with it, contact the instructional designer.

 Step 3: Submit Rubric, etc.